Manipur: Geography

 The state lies at a latitude of 23°83'N – 25°68'N and a longitude of 93°03'E – 94°78'E. The total area covered by the state is 22327 km2.
 The capital lies in an oval-shaped valley of approximately 700 sqmi, surrounded by blue mountains, at an elevation of 790 m above sea level.
 The slope of the valley is from north to south.
-The mountain ranges create a moderated climate, preventing the cold winds from the north from reaching the valley and barring cyclonic storms.
+The mountain ranges create a moderate climate, preventing the cold winds from the north from reaching the valley and barring cyclonic storms.

 The state is bordered by the Indian states of Nagaland to its north, Mizoram to its south, Assam to its west, and shares an international border with Myanmar to its east.

 The state has four major river basins: the Barak River Basin (Barak Valley) to the west, the Manipur River Basin in central Manipur, the Yu River Basin in the east, and a portion of the Lanye River Basin in the north.
 The water resources of Barak and Manipur river basins are about 1.8487 Mham (million hectare metres).
 The overall water balance of the state amounts to 0.7236 Mham in the annual water budget.
 (By comparison, India receives 400 Mham of rain annually.)

 The Barak River, the largest of Manipur, originates in the Manipur Hills and is joined by tributaries, such as the Irang, Maku, and Tuivai.
 After its junction with the Tuivai, the Barak River turns north, forms the border with Assam State, and then enters the Cachar Assam just above Lakhipur.
 The Manipur river basin has eight major rivers: the Manipur, Imphal, Iril, Nambul, Sekmai, Chakpi, Thoubal and Khuga.
 All these rivers originate from the surrounding hills.